 In compliance with the new Act and EduTrust certification scheme, we have implemented the following:

 Fee Protection Scheme (FPS)

-All EduTrust-certified private education institutions (PE) are required to adopt a Fee Protection Scheme (FPS) to protect all fees paid by all their students, both local and international, via an escrow bank account or insurance scheme.
+All EduTrust-certified private education institutions (PEIs) are required to adopt a Fee Protection Scheme (FPS) to protect all fees paid by all their students.
 All fees refer to all monies paid by the students to be enrolled in a private education institution, excluding the course application fee, agent commission fee (if applicable), miscellaneous fees (non-compulsory and non-standard fee paid only when necessary or where in applicable, for example, the re-exam fee or charges for credit card payment etc,) and GST.
-More details of the FPS can also be found in the FPS Instruction Manual, available at CPE’s website (www.cpe.gov.sg).
+More details of the FPS can also be found in the FPS Instruction Manual, available at CPE’s website (www.ssg-wsg.gov.sg).

-The PE shall purchase insurance to protect the course fees paid by each student within 7 working days from the date of receipt of fees.
+The PEI shall purchase insurance to protect the course fees paid by each student within 7 working days from the date of receipt of fees.

-The insurance coverage shall commence from the fee payment date till the next payment due date or the course end date, whicher is earlier.
+The insurance coverage shall commence from the fee payment date till the next payment due date or the course end date, whenever is earlier.

 Original COI will be emailed to the student’s email address provided.
 The School will print and give a copy of COI to the students.

 The student is required to retain the original copy of COI;

 A copy of the master insurance agreement between CPE and Lonpac Insurance Bhd (the “Master Insurance Agreement”) and acceded to by the school for the purpose of insuring, among other things, is available here.

 SDH has in place a medical insurance scheme for hospitalisation and related medical treatment by NTUC Income for ALL full-time in-campus students.